Georgia is not the only state considering legislation this year dealing with abortions.

 Oklahoma -- The state Senate approved a bill on March 14 that proposes a constitutional amendment ballot issue that would allow voters to indicate that the state constitution does not protect the right to an abortion.

 Vermont -- The state House passed a bill on Feb.
 21 that would declare a right to abortions without restrictions.
+The senate is considering the bill.

 Support real journalism.
 Support local journalism.
 Subscribe to The Atlanta Journal-Constitution today.
 See offers.